aled/jellyfin/README.md

 #### Running With Visual Studio

+ffmpeg is required; download from https://ffmpeg.zeranoe.com/builds/win64/static/${FFMPEG_VERSION}.zip (see build.windows.amd64 for exact version).
+Ensure ffmpeg.exe and ffprobe.exe are in the bin folder.

 To run the project with Visual Studio you can open the Solution (`.sln`) file and then press `F5` to run the server.

 #### Running With Visual Studio Code